Competitive Opportunities for Masters

 Competitive Masters swimmers are well catered for, from structured national competitions in prestigious venues to challenges that can be done in the swimmer’s own time and pool.
 Just choose what’s right for you.

 If you’re looking for the more competitive side of Masters Swimming then look at a number of the keenly contested national and regional events.
 The first port of call is to check the calendar.
-Click the box below to find an event near you.
+Click the box left to find an event near you.

 One key event is the British Masters Championships held in June.
 It takes place over a long course (50-metre pool).
 There is also the ASA (English) Masters Championships, normally held in October over a 25-metre course.
 Details of these events can be found by clicking on the calendar above.
 Scotland and Wales have there own national events.

 Some county swimming associations organise Masters competitions as well and in addition there are some 40 to 50 Masters competitions organised by individual swimming clubs, held all through the year.
 There is also the national Inter-Counties Competition swum in regions.
 The results are collated on a 'postal swim' basis.